Port Imperial: Post-industrial era

 The restoration of rail and ferry services is of a much smaller scale.
 In 1981 Arthur Edward Imperatore, Sr., trucking magnate, purchased a 2.5 mi length of the Weehawken Yard from the bankrupt Penn Central for $7.5 million, his surname an inspiration for Port Imperial.
 New York Waterway was established in 1986.
 Service was originally provided from a converted ferry moored at the shore next to the marina south of the current terminal.
 New Jersey Transit contracted the extensive renovation and waterproofing of the Weehawken Tunnel under Bergen Hill which had been built in 1881.
 The new ferry terminal, built and owned by New Jersey Transit and leased by NY Waterway, opened in May 2006.
 The HBLR station opened for weekend service in November 2005 and full-time service on October 29, 2006.
 The construction and maintenance of stairways from atop the cliffs at Boulevard East to the station and the bridge from the station to the ferry slips have been a source of contention and controversy.
 The area, still under development, is considered to be too oriented to automobiles, rather than pedestrians.
 While there has been some integration in the wider public transportation system, some transportation is geared within the development site, including parking lots.

 In 2009, New York Waterway was instrumental in the rescue of passengers on US Airways Flight 1549, which made an emergency landing on the Hudson River near Port Imperial.
 A memorial to the September 11 attacks was unveiled on the event's 10th anniversary.

 Waterfront Community

-The district along the Hudson Waterfront has expanded to become a residential, commercial, and recreational neighborhood.
+The area surrounding the ferry port has expanded to become a residential, commercial, and recreational neighborhood that spans the neighboring towns of West New York, and Guttenberg.
 In June 2011, ground was broken on 850-space garage and retail space building, across from the ferry terminal.
 In October 2011, the hub was announced as the site of the Port Imperial Street Circuit, a motorsport venue hosting the Grand Prix of America, a round of the Formula One World Championship.
 The start-finish line and pit facilities for the event were supposed to be directly opposite the ferry terminal, and the area was to be further redeveloped for the race, however the event never materialized.
 In June 2013, a long-awaited bridge connecting the ferry terminal and light rail station was opened.
 In recent years, there has been many residential buildings built up in the area centered on luxury high rises.